Praying the Psalms - Songs During Depression

 My best solution, one now shared with thousands, is using the Psalms as a prayer book.
 Instead of silently reading the words of the Psalms, I read the words aloud.

-Author Eugene Peterson said silent reading was never the intent of the psalms.
-He argues that the psalms were written to be spoken aloud.
+Author Eugene Peterson said silent reading was never the intent of the psalmist.
+He argues that the psalms were written to be read aloud.
 While reading silently, particularly material with which we are already familiar, our eyes tend to flow over the words without mental engagement.

 Finding Your Song

 Every psalm does not resonate.
-What speaks for me at one moment does not speak to another.
+What speaks for me at one moment may not be of help later.
+That psalm may also not be a benefit to you.
 But without fail when I begin to read the psalms aloud it is only a short time before what I'm reading becomes mine.
 The psalm has the right words, the right tone and tune.

 Out of 150 Psalms there are at least 48 that are known as Psalms of Lament.
 Psalms of Lament can speak your words when you are dealing with depression.
 You may want to mark these in your Bible.
 Psalms 6, 13, 18, 23, 25, 27, 31, 32, 34, 37, 38, 39, 40, 42, 43, 46, 51, 55, 57, 62, 63, 69, 71, 73, 77, 84, 86, 90, 91, 94, 95, 103, 104, 107, 110, 116, 118, 121, 123, 1`24, 130, 138, 139, 141, 142, 143, 146, and 147.

 Changing my prayer approach is only one of the things I've learned about dealing with depression.
-This and over a dozen other options are included in my best-selling book, Light in a Dark Place - Encountering Depression.
-If this could feel this could benefit you take a look at the reviews for the book.
+This tool to fight back against depression plus over a dozen other options are included in my best-selling book, Light in a Dark Place - Encountering Depression.
+If you feel this could benefit you take a look at the reviews for the book on Amazon.

-Light in a Dark Place is deeply discounted during the covid-19 attack.
-The eBook is only $1.99 for your Kindle app or Kindle reader.
-Act now, this discount from $9.99 is for a limited time.
+Light in a Dark Place has benefitted thousands.
+Within the USA we ship for free.
+The eBook is available for your Kindle app or Kindle reader.

 Notice: If you use any of my links to purchase from Amazon, I'll receive a stipend for having referred you.